henrique-coder/streamsnapper/README.md

     max_connections='auto',  # The maximum number of connections (threads) to use for downloading the file. (default: 'auto') overwrite=True,  # Overwrite the file if it already exists.
-Otherwise, a "_1", "_2", etc. suffix will be added. (default: True) show_progress_bar=True,  # Show or hide the download progress bar. (default: True) timeout=14400  # The timeout in seconds for the download process.
+Otherwise, a "_1", "_2", etc. suffix will be added. (default: True) show_progress_bar=True,  # Show or hide the download progress bar. (default: True) timeout=14400  # Timeout in seconds for the download process.
 Or None for no timeout. (default: 14400) )

 # Download the file from the provided URL to the output file path.